Questions to Ask If You Are Laid Off or Fired

 When you walk into what you think is a normal meeting with your boss and are surprised with a pink slip, it's devastating.
-Even if you absolutely, positively hated your job, when your boss yanks it out from under your feet, it hurts and you can't think straight.
-You should, however, ask a series of questions even if you feel your brain can't handle it.
-You can always call or arrange a later meeting to ask these questions.
+Even if you absolutely, positively hate your job, when your boss yanks it out from under your feet, it hurts and you can't think straight.
+You should, however, ask 20 specific questions even if you feel your brain can't handle it.
+If you are unprepared on the spot, you can always call or arrange a later meeting to ask these questions.

 Will I Be Eligible For Unemployment and Severance at the Same Time?

 Severance is a company decision and unemployment is a state decision.
 The company can't deny you unemployment, but they can say “if you are receiving unemployment, we won't give you severance”.
 Some companies require you to complete your severance payments before applying for unemployment.
 Their hope is that you'll get a job and won't ever need to apply for unemployment.

 What Happens if I Get a Job Internally?

 Are you eligible to apply for internal positions?
 What happens to your severance payments if you get a job internally?
 Is there a possibility of repayment if you take an internal position?
 Ask, "If I'm offered an internal position do I have to take it?".
 "If I don't take it, can I still receive severance pay?" and "What if the job pays less money or is at a lower level in the organization?"

 What Happens if I Get a New Job Externally?